-I posted this DIY Sharpie Mug last year as an idea for Teacher Appreciation week (Keep reading this post for full instructions), but with Valentine’s Day drawing near – I wanted to mention it again as a gift for your sweetie!
+I posted this DIY Sharpie Mug last year as an idea for Teacher Appreciation week (Keep reading this post for full instructions), but it also works great for Father’s Day!
+Here are a couple mug ideas to get you started:

 Of course, it would still make a darling teacher gift ….

 With four kids in school, I’m always looking for frugal gift ideas for teachers who work so hard to teach (and love on) my babies, day in and day out.
 I wanted to make something special for them from the whole class – like a mug with all the kids names on it.

 Here’s how to make this mug – keep in mind, regular Sharpies DON’T work for this project:

 I found these great matte-finish black mugs at Rite-Aid for $1 this week, and I just knew these would be the PERFECT start for these teacher mugs!
 Doesn’t it remind you of a chalkboard??

 First of all – if you’ve read the comments on other DIY Sharpie Mug posts floating around the web – you’ll know that regular old Sharpies don’t stay put once the mug is washed.
 Believe me – I found this out the hard way after stenciling in a beautiful design on my mug, baking it for 30 minutes and then scrubbing the design off immediately afterwards. :( Live and learn!
 The special paint sharpies I used haven’t budged, even when I attacked them with my pot scrubber!

 - Oil Based Paint Sharpies (I only needed the white for this project, but I went ahead and bought this whole 5-Pack for just $13.
 I’m sure I’ll be making enough gifts to make it totally worth it)